abstracta/jmeter-java-dsl/docs/guide/README.md

 ## Group requests

-Sometimes is necessary to be able to group requests which constitute different steps in a test.
+Sometimes, is necessary to be able to group requests which constitute different steps in a test.
 For example, separate requests necessary to do a login from the ones used to add items to cart, from the ones that do a purchase.
 JMeter (and the DSL) provide Transaction Controllers for this purpose, here is an example:

 ```java
 import static us.abstracta.jmeter.javadsl.JmeterDsl.*;